 Macy Castaneda is a doctoral student in mechanical engineering from Chico, California.
-After earning a bachelor’s degree from the University of California, San Diego, she chose to pursue further study at Cornell due to opportunities for contribution, the balance students find between scholarship and life, and the surrounding area.
+After earning a bachelor’s degree from the University of California, San Diego, she chose to pursue further study at Cornell under the guidance of Karl Lewis due to opportunities for contribution, the balance students find between scholarship and life, and the surrounding area.

 What is your area of research and why is it important?

 As a child, you may have been told to drink milk in order to build strong bones.
 Turns out, a lot of things are needed to keep bones strong: protein cross-linking, crystal mineralization, healthy bone cell activity, sound microarchitecture, and so much more.

 Why do we care so much about strong bones anyway?
 To prevent injuries throughout our daily lives!
 Especially when we get older.
 My aim is to analyze the determinants of bone strength with the ultimate goal of preventing and treating fractures or disabilities.